 Parking space is limited, please park neatly, tightly and considerately.
-Do not block access to the track barrier, the back of the gatehouse and the path to the courtyard arch.
+Do not block access to the track barrier, the back of the gatehouse, the container or the path to the courtyard arch.

 No vehicles are allowed on the grass when wet to avoid churning it up.
-Keep to the edges of the camping areas if the warden lets you drive on the site if the ground is dry.
+Keep to the edges of the camping areas if the Warden lets you drive on the site.

 Drive at a maximum of 5mph around the site with hazard lights on when there are young people around.

-Please contact the warden as soon as possible after arriving on site so that you can be briefed and share any last minute changes or issues, confirm your latest program plan, tuckshop, campfire, numbers on camp, deposit and payment arrangements, site inspection and planned leave times.
+Please contact the Warden as soon as possible after arriving on site so that you can be briefed and share any last minute changes or issues, confirm your latest program plan, tuckshop, campfire, numbers on camp, deposit and payment arrangements, site inspection and planned leave times.
 If you have booked a building, on arrival, the warden will handover the building to you, explain the operation of the key items, and carry out an inspection of the condition with you.

-Tree Preservation.
 There is a Tree Preservation order on most of the trees on the main site, but not the pine wood.
 You must not damage the trees – it is a criminal offence and carries a large fine.
+Please brief your participants.

-Fires: We have a number of altar fires kept by the woodpile.
+We have a number of altar fires kept by the woodpile.
 They can be moved by the red trolley (please return for others when used).
 Please do not light them over a grassed area.
 There are concrete slabs on most sites for the fires.
 Please keep the fire under the top grill.
 Please clear the altar fire before returning to woodpile site.
 Do not light fires on the ground, except in the campfire circle.

-Wood for fires – there is a limited supply of wood from fallen branches and felled trunks in the pine wood.
+There is a limited supply of wood from fallen branches and felled trunks around the site in the pine wood.
 The site wood pile (next to Churchside) is amply stocked.
-Please put all wood back on the wood pile before handback.
+Please put all fires out and wood back on the wood pile after use.

 Please arrange a linear litter pick around your site and any activity areas you have used before you leave, clear the fire and return all wood and the altar fire to the site wood pile area (there is a red trolley to help).

 We have reusable recycling boxes for you to borrow if you would like.